Promoting, supporting and encouraging the study of the United States since 1955

 2. Before the charity trustees take any decision to remove someone from membership of the CIO they must:

-1. inform the member of the reasons why it is proposed to remove him, her or it from membership;
+1. inform the member of the reasons why it is proposed to remove them or it from membership;

-2. give the member at least 21 clear days notice in which to make representations to the charity trustees as to why he, she or it should not be removed from membership.
+2. give the member at least 21 clear days notice in which to make representations to the charity trustees as to why they or it should not be removed from membership.

 5. Membership fees